GSA/fpki-guides/PIV-I Certification Playbook.md

 - [ ] Audit compliance performed in accordance with FBCA CP Section
 - [ ] Latest FPKIPA Letter of Compliance requirements document reviewed and fully understood
 - [ ] Audit Compliance Letter completed, reviewed, signed
-- [ ] Audit Compliance Letter submitted to correct FPKIPA email address
+- [ ] Audit Compliance Letter submitted to  [fpki-compliance@gsa.gov](fpki-compliance@gsa.gov)
 - [ ] Receipt of Audit Compliance Letter by the FPKIPA confirmed

 ###**Key Questions**

-o Is this an initial audit review, in which case a Day Zero Compliance Audit can be performed instead of full audit?
+1. Is this an initial audit review, in which case a Day Zero Compliance Audit can be performed instead of full audit?

 #***Play 8: Execute a Memorandum of Agreement***